Lecture: Parsing

 Grammar

-Last week we explored how to build a grammar that honors precedence and associativity.
+Last week we explored how to build a grammar.
+Our grammar in where a language's precedence and associativity are born.
 The key idea is to build a ladder.
 At the top of the grammar are the least greedy operators, the ones with lowest precedence.
 At the bottom are the highest precedence operators.
 The very bottom rule describes our primitives.
-Within a rule, we have just two choices of how to expand our subtracts: we recurse on the same level or we descend just one rung to the next level.
+Within a rule, we have just two choices of how to expand our non-terminal operands: we recurse on the same level or we descend just one rung to the next level.
 If we recurse on the left, we have a left-associative operator.
 If we recurse on the right, we have a right-assocative operator.

 We end up with a grammar that looks like this for our fraction language: